jupyter/governance/decision_making.md

 ## Required aspects of decision making

 The decision-making process is intended to balance broad participation of stakeholders with agility.
 While the size of decision-making bodies may vary (e.g., software projects can range from a handful to dozens of decision makers), all need to find this balance.
+The guidelines below cannot fully capture the role of human judgment and discretion.

 All official Jupyter projects, working groups, governing bodies, and official initiatives must have a clearly-defined and documented decision-making body.
 Formally, these decision-making bodies make decisions using consensus seeking with an option to call a vote to move the decision forward.
+All decisions, whether made by informal consensus or by formal vote, may be revisited; however, if a decision-making body finds itself frequently revisting consensus-based decisions, this should be viewed as an indication that the body's understanding of informal consensus may need to be reviewed.

 Depending on the governing body, decisions may be proposed by members of the decision-making body or by a broader group of stakeholders/contributors.